 If you require general housing options advice, advice around Section 21 Notices, joining the housing register or if you have other housing related questions, please be aware that it may take up to ten working days to respond to your enquiry.

-You can find information about applying to the housing register in the Kent Homechoice website.
+You can find information about applying to the housing register on the Kent Homechoice website.

 You can find information about Section 21 Notices in Shelter's Section 21 eviction page.

-The Government is putting emergency legislation in place so private and social tenants are not evicted while this national emergency is taking place.
-Please see the complete ban on evictions and additional protection for renters press release in the GOV.UK site.
+The Government has put emergency legislation in place so private and social tenants are not evicted while this national emergency is taking place.
+Please see the Further support for commercial and residential tenants press release on the GOV.UK site.